lydell/run-pty/README.md

 - [microsoft/node-pty] does all the heavy lifting of running the commands.
 But it’s actually the fork [@lydell/node-pty] that is used.
 The only difference is that it has prebuilt binaries.
 - [apiel/run-screen] was the inspiration for this tool.

-## iTerm2 flicker

-[iTerm2] has a bug where the window flickers when clearing the screen without GPU rendering: <https://gitlab.com/gnachman/iterm2/-/issues/7677>

-GPU rendering seems to be enabled by default, as long as your computer is connected to power.

-You can enable GPU rendering always by toggling “Preferences > General > Magic > GPU Rendering + Advanced GPU Settings… > Disable GPU rendering when disconnected from power.”

-run-pty tries to avoid clearing the screen and only redraw lines that have changed, but there might still be occasional flicker.
-Hopefully the iTerm2 developers will improve this some time.
-It does not happen in the standard Terminal app.

 ## License

 [MIT](LICENSE).